 'Be clear at interview about the hours and days that you can work,' recommends Gemma.
 'Employers will often expect employees with part-time jobs to be flexible and work more hours during busy periods.
 Explain that you're willing to do this, but highlight when your lectures and seminars are, as well as coursework deadlines and exams.'

-Planning your time effectively
+Plan your time effectively

+Also, don't try to stay on top of your workload by memory alone.
 'It's essential to have a diary or planner,' claims Isabel Railson, who is studying BA Politics and English Language and Linguistics at the University of Kent.
 'Visual representation of your time helps you to organise yourself and fit everything in.'

-Tailoring your job application
+Tailor your job application